-- Low initial payment – Typically three monthly payments.
+- Low initial payment – Typically three or six monthly payments.

 - Cost effective – The monthly instalments for a personal contract hire agreement will generally be lower than those of a personal loan.

-- Road fund licence – This will be included for the duration of the agreement.
+- Vehicle Exercise Duty (road tax) – This will be included for the duration of the agreement.